Karin Bergdolt, Munich

 Program / Artist

 Ann Rosenthal brings to communities 30 years experience as an artist, educator, and writer.
 Her art installations address the local manifestation of global concerns, including climate change, food safety, and nuclear waste.
-Over the last few years, her work has been shown at the Andy Warhol Museum in Pittsburgh, Exit Art and the Hudson River Museum in New York, several northeast universities, and in Japan.
-In 2006, she initiated the Community Trail Art Initiative, partnering with trail organizations and post-industrial communities to reconnect citizens, educational institutions, and youth to their forgotten waterways as sites of common experience, history and possibility.
-Under her direction, the Initiative has received generous funding from The Grable Foundation, The Pittsburgh Foundation, and the National Park Service, among others.
+Over the last few years, her work has been shown at the Andy Warhol Museum in Pittsburgh; Exit Art and the Hudson River Museum in New York; the Schuylkill Center for Environmental Education in Philadelphia; and Kunsthaus Kaufbeuren in Germany.
+In 2011, her work was shown in Pittsburgh at the Mattress Factory in March and the American Jewish Museum of the Jewish Community Center of Greater Pittsburgh in May.

 Linn Quante